nickknw/nickknowlson.com/_posts/2011-12-30-transposing-a-matrix-in-io.markdown

 is, conceptually, nonsense: transposing is something you *do to* matrices, not a *property* of them.

-Io lets you write this in a way that is fun, short, and elegant.
+Io lets you write this fake transpose in a way that is fun, short, and elegant.

 The Solution
 ---